Publish buttons to dashboards to enable end users to create list items, delete a branch of a list, navigate to other dashboards, and more.

 - In the Dashboard Designer, select a button.

-- Click the Preview button, at the top of the screen, to see the effect of applying the style.
+- Select the Preview button to see the effect of applying the style.

-- Click Save & Exit to save the changes.
+- Select Save & Exit to save the changes.

 Define and configure tooltips on buttons using the options in the Usability section of the Properties panel.